deggertsen/bg3-class-surgebinder/README.md

 #### lvl 1
 Find familiar (spren) DONE
 * Spren grants advantage on all Intelligence, Wisdom, and Charisma saving throws DONE
-* Has no strenth, but high dexterity and constitution DONE
+* Has no strength, but high dexterity and constitution DONE

 #### lvl 2
 * Choose subclass (radiant order) DONE